-PHIL 299 Directed Study
+PHIL 299 Independent Study in Philosophy

 1 to 4 credit hours, 1 to 4 contact hours (Lecture: 1-4; Lab: 0); Semesters Offered: Variable.
 Prerequisite: Permission of the Department Chair or Dean.

 This course is for students who have completed all available courses in this subject area or who have a special interest in this subject area outside of the regular curriculum.